Primary

 Lie on your back with heels on top of the swiss ball.
 Drive through your heels to lift your hips, keeping the ball stable beneath you.
 Squeeze your glutes and hamstrings at the top.
 If the ball rolls, focus on pressing straight down through your heels.

-Want Swiss Ball Hip Lift in your program?
+See where Swiss Ball Hip Lift fits in your weekly plan

 Lie on your back with heels resting on a swiss ball.